Beta Cell Dysfunction

 Newer human studies are finding ways to identify people who may develop type 1, very early in the process.
 High blood sugar is a sign of impending type 1 diabetes (Steck et al. 2019).
 It turns out that lower glucose levels are also a possible sign (Heinrich et al. 2018; Yamaguchi et al. 2019).
 This finding also implies that beta cell function is disrupted in different ways in early type 1.
 Beta cell dysfunction, in fact, has been found may precede type 1 diagnosis by more than 5 years (Evans-Molina et al. 2018).
 The TrialNet study of family members of people with type 1 diabetes found that beta cell function did not change significantly until 6 months before the clinical diagnosis of type 1 diabetes, when it started to decline rapidly, and then continued to decline postdiagnosis.
 The rates of decline for the first 6 months postdiagnosis were similar to the 6 months prediagnosis (Bogun et al. 2020).

 Both type 1 and type 2 diabetes may involve beta cell dysfunction or death, although perhaps for different reasons, and in different points in the disease process.
 There are a variety of mechanisms and processes involved in the eventual death of beta cells in both type 1 and type 2 (Rojas et al. 2018).
 There are also similarities in the mechanisms and processes involved in beta cell failure/death in type 1 and type 2 (Ikegami et al. 2021).
+Even in type 1 it seems there are various ways that beta cells can die, like both apoptosis and necrosis, and others involving inflammation (Colglazier et al. 2024).
 It appears there is a sort of "spectrum" of c-peptide (a marker of beta cell function) in diabetes of both types.
 In a Scottish study, c-peptide was lowest in those diagnosed at the youngest ages, and in those who have had diabetes the longest, and it varies by genetics.
 Interestingly, some beta cells might be "stunned" instead of "dead," which implies that perhaps they could be revived (Leslie and Vartak, 2019; McKeigue et al. 2019).

 Numerous environmental factors can affect beta cells, largely as shown in laboratory studies, including many factors discussed on this webpage, such as viruses, autoimmunity, pharmaceuticals, and environmental chemicals (Anděl et al. 2014).